 Biosynthesis of the glycan that confers functionality to α-DG involves at least 18 gene products, many of them glycosyltransferases.
 Our current studies focus on the enzymatic functions of these proteins with the aim of understanding the structure and biosynthetic pathway of the ECM ligand-binding glycan.

 O-Mannosyl Phosphorylation of α-Dystroglycan

-LARGE Is a Bifunctional Glycosyltransferase
+LARGE: a Bifunctional Glycosyltransferase

-Using a novel Large knockdown mouse (LargeKD) we interrupted extension of the LARGE-glycan during muscle regeneration in vivo, and as a result we were able to assess the primary cellular impacts of this treatment on the muscle and its disposition to the disease state.
-Although dystroglycan maintained the ability to bind ligands in the matrix, the dystroglycan that formed in regenerated LargeKD muscles had a significantly reduced ligand-binding capacity.
-This was a direct consequence of reducing the quantity of LARGE-glycan repeats in each chain, a finding that was confirmed using synthesized LARGE-glycan repeats.
-Ligand saturation due to insufficiency of the LARGE-glycan in LargeKD-regenerated muscle resulted in reduced basement membrane compaction, defective maturation of the neuromuscular junction, and functionally deficient muscle predisposed to dystrophy.
+Using a novel Large knockdown mouse (LargeKD) we interrupted extension of the LARGE-glycan during muscle regeneration in vivo, and assessed the primary cellular impacts of this treatment on the muscle and its disposition to the disease state.
+Although α-DG initially maintained the ability to bind ligands in the matrix, when formed in regenerated LargeKD muscles it had a significantly reduced ligand-binding capacity.
+This effect was a direct consequence of a reduction in the number of LARGE-glycan repeats in each chain, as confirmed using synthesized LARGE-glycan repeats.
+Ligand saturation due to insufficiency of the LARGE-glycan in LargeKD-regenerated muscle led to reduced compaction of the basement membrane, defective maturation of the neuromuscular junction, and functional deficiency in muscle predisposed to dystrophy.
 Consistent with these findings, disease severity in patients correlates directly with the degree to which extension of the LARGE-glycan is reduced.
-We propose that ultrastructural organization of the basement membrane can be modified during tissue establishment by extension of the LARGE-glycan.
-These findings both redefine the cellular significance of dystroglycan and support a new model for the underpinnings of dystroglycan-related disease.
+These findings led us to propose that the ultrastructural organization of the basement membrane can be modified by extension of the LARGE-glycan.
+Our findings both redefine the cellular significance of dystroglycan and support a new model for the underpinnings of dystroglycan-related disease.